paulopasso/train-final-devops/README.md

 1. **Fork/Clone the Repository**

 2. **Update Parameters**
-   Replace all instances of `dkumlin` with your identifier in:
+   Replace all instances of `apuliga` with your identifier in:

    ```json
    // main.parameters.json